Rare biosphere: Ecological role

 Considering their low abundance, members of the rare biosphere may represent ancient and persistent taxa.
 As these less abundant species are limited in number, viral infection and ultimately death by lysis is more unlikely as the viruses depend on high concentrations of host organisms to persist.
 Additionally, being less abundant implies limited growth, and being on the smaller end of the cell size spectrum.
 This limits the likelihood of death by ingestion, as grazers prefer larger or more active microbes.

-It is important to note that just because these taxa are "rare" now does not mean that under previous conditions in our planet's history they were "rare".
+Just because these taxa are "rare" now does not mean that under previous conditions in our planet's history they were "rare".
 These taxa could have been episodically abundant, resulting in either global changes in biogeochemical cycles or a small change of the conditions in their current environment.
 Given the persistence of these taxa under the right conditions they have the potential to dominate, and become the more abundant taxa.
 Such conditions may occur on many temporal scales.
 It may be possible that some rare taxa dominate only during anomalous years, such as during El Niño.
 Change in abundance may occur on a seasonal scale.

 Global climate change may provide some of these rare taxa with the conditions necessary to increase in abundance.
 Even in their low abundance, taxa belonging to the rare biosphere may be affecting global biogeochemical cycles.
 For example, recent evidence implicates that a rare minority may be responsible for fixing more cumulative nitrogen than the abundant majority of microbial cells in marine environment.

 A subtle and less direct manner the rare biosphere may be affecting ecosystems, in terms of biodiversity and biogeochemical cycles, is by acting as a nearly unlimited source of genetic diversity and material.
 Currently, a lot of discussion and investigations are ongoing on how microbial communities present resilience after environmental perturbation or catastrophe and how closely related species may present unique and novel genetic attributes compared to near relatives.
 The rare biosphere could be seen as a seed bank, transferring genes resulting in fitter recombinants that rise to become the dominant majority.